JanDW/codeacademy-jammming/README.md

 # Jammming

-This project is served on [Github Pages](https://jandw.github.io/codeacademy-jamming) instead of having been deployed by Surge.
+This project is served on [Github Pages](https://jandw.github.io/codeacademy-jammming) instead of having been deployed by Surge.

 ## 🚨 🚨 🚨 A few questions for the codeacademy reviewer 🚨 🚨 🚨

+A bit overkill, but it got your attention, didn't it?

-1. When searching, the page reloads, I'm assuming because of the [redirection happening](https://github.com/JanDW/codeacademy-jammming/blob/21cc9bf60fa562b20b2f7272987b6d53c72d3587/src/util/Spotify.js#L40) after getting the `accessToken`.
+1. When searching, the page reloads, requiring re-entry of the search term.
+I'm assuming because of the [redirection happening](https://github.com/JanDW/codeacademy-jammming/blob/21cc9bf60fa562b20b2f7272987b6d53c72d3587/src/util/Spotify.js#L40) after getting the `accessToken`.
 How can I avoid this?

 2. How do I best reset the state of `this.state.playListName` and `this.state.playListTracks`?
    Currently, [I just reset them](https://github.com/JanDW/codeacademy-jammming/blob/61c00e262ab2b5076545c3b4cca829a5f507c58a/src/components/App/App.js#L53), regardless of whether the requests have actually succeeded.
 I have tried chaining `.then()` to `Spotify.savePlayList()` (like I did for `Spotify.search(searchTerm)`) but since the promise doesn't return anything that doesn't work.

-3. Would love to see what you guys consider the best solution for the `Spotify.js` file.
+3. Would love to see what a better solution is for the `Spotify.js` file.
+I mean, what's in yours?

 Thanks!

+## Deploying to Github pages

+Run `yarn run deploy`

 ---